Experience-Monks/stats/README.md

 stats();
 ```

-It's recommended it use this library only in development, a common way to use it at Jam3 is:
+It's recommended to use this library only in development, a common way to use it at Jam3 is:

 ```
 if (process.env.NODE_ENV !== 'production' && window.location.href.indexOf('?nostat') === -1) require('./util/stats')();